The only defendant in the Georgia election indictment to spend time in jail is released on bond

 An agent’s affidavit filed in U.S. District Court says Floyd screamed, cursed and jabbed a finger in one FBI agent’s face and twice chest-bumped the agent in a stairwell.
 It says Floyd backed down only when the second agent opened his suit coat to reveal his holstered gun.

-Also on Wednesday, a lawyer who was charged in the indictment objected to a filing by Willis that sought clarification on trial timing.
+A lawyer for Trump on Wednesday objected to a filing by Willis that sought clarification on trial timing.

-Chesebro last week filed a demand for a speedy trial while Willis sought to have the trial for all defendants begin Oct.
+Chesebro last week filed a demand for a speedy trial.
+Willis then sought to set the trial for all defendants to begin Oct.
 23. Fulton County Superior Court Judge Scott McAfee set a trial on that date for Chesebro alone.

 In a filing Tuesday, Willis asked the judge to clarify whether his intention was to separate Chesebro from the other defendants for trial.
 She said she continues to believe all 19 defendants should be tried together and, at the very least, any of them who file speedy trial demands should be tried together.

-Note: This story has been corrected to reflect that the indictment cites a conversation that Harrison William Prescott Floyd is said to have taken part in with election worker Ruby Freeman on Jan.
-4, 2021, not Jan.
-4, 2020.